nodetool-ai/nodetool/docs/workflows/read_graph.md

 **Raises:**

-- Exception: If the node type or class cannot be found.
-- Exception: If a source node referenced by a node cannot be found.
+- GraphParsingError: If there's an error in parsing the graph structure.

 **Example usage:**